Femi Balogun

-Femi Emmanuel Balogun (born 27 December 1992) is a Nigerian footballer who plays as a left winger for Portuguese club C.D.
-Cova da Piedade.
+Femi Emmanuel Balogun (born 27 December 1992) is a Nigerian footballer who plays as a left winger in Portuguese lower leagues.

 Career

 Atlético Baleares

 Balogun began his professional career at Kaduna United, and few years later, he joined Atlético Baleares of Spain in 2012/2013 season.

 S.C.
 Olhanense

 Femi Balogun moved to S.C.
 Olhanense in 2013/2014 season, he scored his first league goal against S.L.
 Benfica in Portugal first Division match on 15 December 2013.

 In 2014/2015 season with S.C.
-Olhanense he provided much assist in goals scored for the team with his fast attacking moves, he is known with his tricks and speed on defenders.
+Olhanense he provided much assist in goals scored for the team with his fast attacking moves, he is known with his elite tricks and speed on defenders.

 Ermis Aradippou

 In August 2015 Balogun joined Ermis Aradippou in Cyprus First Division for the 2015/2016 season, later in January 2016 he moved to S.C.
-Farense in second Division Portugal League on loan till end of the 2015/2016 season.
+Farense a Portugal League second Division side on loan till end of the 2015/2016 season.